patters-match/AmigaSetup/README.md

     - Copy `Devs/DOSDrivers/CF0` to `Storage/DOSDrivers` on the Install3.2 floppy
     - Copy `Devs/compactflash.device` to `Devs` on the Install3.2 floppy
     - Copy `L/fat95` to `L` on the Install3.2 floppy
+  Alternatively you can extract these files from the [CFD133](https://aminet.net/package/driver/media/CFD133) and [fat95](https://aminet.net/package/disk/misc/fat95) packages on Aminet.
 - Reboot from the Install3.2 floppy, with the PCMCIA transfer SD/CF card inserted.
 If you have an A1200, do a cold boot here to guarantee your PCMCIA card initialises.
 - Double-click on `Storage/DOSDrivers/CF0` to mount the transfer PCMCIA SD/CF card (it will not auto mount because `S:Startup-sequence` does not instruct this)
 - Now you have a bridge to get files to your Amiga using KickStart 3.2.3